Sean8131/BetterConvo-App/README.md

 - When the user clicks the **"Accept"** button, the disclaimer disappears and the **"Main Screen"** opens.

 ### User Story 2: Inputting a Situation
-As a user, I want to enter my situation so that I can receive relevant guidance.
+As a user, I want to enter my situation on the **Situation Input Screen** so that I can receive relevant guidance.

 #### Acceptance Criteria:
-- The user can enter a text description in the situation input field.
+- On the **Situation Input Screen**, the user can enter a text description in the situation input field.
 - When the user clicks the **"Done"** button, they are taken back to the **"Main Screen"**.
 - If all inputs are completed, then the user is taken to the **"Generate Screen"**.

 ### User Story 3: Selecting a Feeling
-As a user, I want to choose from a list of feelings so that I can accurately describe my emotions.
+As a user, I want to choose from a list of feelings on the **Feelings Options Screen** so that I can accurately describe my emotions.

 #### Acceptance Criteria:
 - When the user clicks the feelings button, a list is displayed.